sequentech/step/README.md

 Those changes will be tracked with file changes on your local github, then commit the changes.

+#### Or do it inside the codespace

+Alternatively you could run the local console inside the `graphql-engine container`.
+For that you need to add ports `9693` and `9695` to `forwardPorts` in the file `.devcontainer/devcontainer.json` and add them to `graphql-engine.ports` in file `.devcontainer/docker-compose.yml`.

+You'll need to rebuild the container:

+    docker compose stop graphql-engine
+    docker compose build graphql-engine  && docker compose up -d --no-deps graphql-engine

+Then you get inside the container with:

+    docker compose exec graphql-engine /bin/sh

+And run the hasura console with something like:

+    /usr/bin/hasura-cli console --endpoint "http://127.0.0.1:8080" --admin-secret "admin" --address 0.0.0.0 --console-hge-endpoint http://127.0.0.1:8080

 ## Common issues

 ### Yarn build unexpectedly returns `exit code 143`